Adelaice7/service_poller/README.md

 I use the Security features in Spring and Thymeleaf to connect the user authentication to the front end.
 There are two models that I created: the User and the Service models.
 Services are tied to users, as in a User owns a set of Services.
-A user can register, which gets stored in the database, and log in to see their services.
+A user can register, then gets stored in the database, and log in to see their services.
 Services can be added to each user through the REST API or the GUI.
 There are endpoints and GUI options to edit and remove services.
 Since services belong to users, along with the user authentication, there is support for multiple users.